Weymouth drainage and wastewater strategy

 New developments can cause an increase in wastewater requiring conveyance and treatment.
 Improvements to the foul sewer system to support new development will be assessed by Wessex Water developers' group and infrastructure charges paid by new developments will fund required upgrades to ensure sewer flooding risk is not increased.

 To support this growth and reduce flood risk, local improvements will be needed to ensure the network can accommodate this increase in flow.
-Strategic improvements to the STW may be required to accommodate this growth as the developments become more defined.
+Strategic improvements to the WRC may be required to accommodate this growth as the developments become more defined.

 Climate change and urban creep